-The Day of the Dead or Día de los Muertos has just ended in Mexico, and that’s as good an excuse as any to celebrate all things Mexican – from Frida and Diego to the Lucha Libre, from tacos and guacamole to Margaritas and mariachis.
+The Day of the Dead or Día de los Muertos fiesta is underway in Mexico and the Mexican diaspora.
+Imbued with many rituals and ceremonies, it’s a fiesta to celebrate life not death, and the lives of long-gone beloved ancestors.
+For those of us in other parts of the world, it’s as good an excuse as any to celebrate all things Mexican – from Mexican food to Frida and Diego, from the Lucha Libre to Margaritas and mariachis.

-That we’ve spent the last 19 years in Asia, Europe and the Middle East never ceases to surprise me, as Latin America, especially Mexico and Cuba, occupied us for over a decade before we moved abroad.
-Mexico was the first country we travelled to (via Japan, but only for 24 hours, which doesn’t count) and my second degree was in Latin American studies and Spanish.
+That we’ve spent the last 17 years in Asia, Europe and the Middle East never ceases to surprise me, as Latin America, especially Mexico and Cuba, occupied our interests for over a decade before we moved abroad.
+Mexico was the first country that Terence and I travelled to (via Japan, but only for 24 hours, so does that even count?!) and my second degree was in Latin American studies and Spanish.
+Yet upon graduating, we moved to the Middle East…

-The Mexican Day of the Dead was the inspiration for that first trip to Mexico and I crafted a six-week itinerary focused on Mexican food, culture, art, archaeology, and everyday life – punctuated by beach time.
+Mexico’s Day of the Dead was the inspiration for our first trip to Mexico and I crafted a six-week itinerary focused on Mexican food, culture, art, archaeology, and everyday life – punctuated by beach time.
 Not a lot has changed as far as our interests go when travelling.
-Now I’m using the Day of the Dead as an excuse to spend some virtual time in Mexico.
+As we can’t get to Mexico right now, I’m using Day of the Dead as an excuse to celebrate all things Mexican.

-Day of the Dead in Mexico – An Excuse to Celebrate All Things Mexican
+Day of the Dead in Mexico – A Fiesta to Celebrate Life and Beloved Ancestors

 Over time, pre-Hispanic rituals fused with the Catholic feast days of All Saints Day (1 November) and All Souls Day (2 November), which coincided with Mexico’s traditional maize harvest – just as Bon Om Tuk coincides with the rice harvest here in Cambodia.